jackvwh/REapp/README.md

 3. **Environment Configuration:**

-   - Create `.env` files in both Server and Client directories with necessary configurations.
+   - Create a `.env` file in Server directory with necessary configurations.

    ```
    /Server/.env